Services for users with a disability

 Adaptive Technology Facilities

-A range of adaptive technology facilities are provided for eligible students registered with Disability Support Services at all Library branches, except for the Parkville Pharmacy Library.
+A range of adaptive technology facilities are provided for eligible students registered with Disability Support Services.

 Adaptive technology facilities includes the following equipment or software: